 It occurs in every country in the world including Australia.
 The International Labour Organisation estimates there are more than 40 million people in modern slavery conditions worldwide, with up to 15,000 people estimated to be living in conditions of modern slavery in Australia.

 Modern slavery is only used to describe serious exploitation.
 It does not include practices like substandard working conditions or underpayment of workers.
 However, these practices are also illegal and harmful and may be indicators of modern slavery.

 As a higher education institution dedicated to the education and empowerment of future generations, addressing modern slavery goes to the moral heart of what we stand for as an institution.

-Watch a message from the Vice-Chancellor outlining what the University is doing to address modern slavery.
+Watch a message below from Professor Stephen Garton AM, Principal Advisor to the Vice-Chancellor, outlining what the University is doing to address modern slavery.

 Young people, including students, are at a heightened risk of experiencing modern slavery both in Australia and overseas.

 Students are particularly vulnerable to being exploited in the workplace, especially those who have fewer immediate support networks, lower English language proficiency, work in the gig economy, or are unaware of the workforce laws in Australia.

 COVID-19 is compounding the likelihood of exploitation in the workplace, for all young people, whether international or domestic.

 Worker exploitation can occur in the form of: